 Submit a Complaint Against a Member

 Before making a complaint, you should consider speaking with the member or licensee about your concerns.
 Often, a misunderstanding can arise because of a lack of communication and the problem can be resolved simply by discussing the issue.
-If you are unsure whether or not to make a complaint, please feel free to contact the association’s Investigation Manager at the email or telephone number below to discuss the matter.
+If you are unsure whether or not to make a complaint, please feel free to contact association staff at the email or telephone number below to discuss the matter.

-Any person concerned about the professional conduct or behavior of a member or licensee should submit a complaint to the contact information posted below.
+Any person concerned about the professional conduct or behaviour of a member or licensee should submit a complaint to the contact information posted below.
 Complaints should be submitted by email (preferred) or mail, with attached documents and/or links to websites containing the relevant documents and information, including the name of the member or licensee (if applicable), the details of your concerns, and your contact information.
 Complaint letters and enclosures must be of reproducible quality.

 Please note that in cases where the complaint concerns common strata property, Engineers and Geoscientists British Columbia requires written confirmation from the Chair of the Strata Council that the complaint is being made on behalf of the Strata Corporation.